pantheon-systems/pantheon-codespaces/README.md

 ## Setting up Wordpress
 - There is a script in the `pantheon-commands` directory called `pantheon-wp-search-replace` that should use the bash environment variables of the Codespace to provide a wp search-replace command.
 It uses the `site-config.json` in the `.devcontainer` folder to use as the "old" URL to replace with the "new" codespaces URL.
 So this assumes the flow of `pantheon-db-pull` to bring in the defined site DB, and then the search-replace can run subsequently to swap out the Codespace urls.
+- If you are running a WordPress network, use `pantheon-wp-network-search-replace` rather than the search-replace command noted above.

 ## Troubleshooting
 - One simple method of troubleshooting is running the `repair-codespace` command in the terminal.
 This will run the `init-codespace.sh` script, ensuring the Codespace Apache and MySQL processes are running and configured properly.